Claregalway

-Baile Chláir or Baile Chláir na Gaillimhe (anglicised Claregalway) is a Gaeltacht village about 10 km north of Galway city in County Galway, Ireland.
+Baile Chláir or Baile Chláir na Gaillimhe (anglicised Claregalway) is a Gaeltacht village approximately 10 km north of Galway city in County Galway, Ireland.
 Claregalway was founded on the banks of the River Clare, hence the derivation of its name: Baile Chláir na Gaillimhe meaning "town on the Clare, in Galway".
 Claregalway lies within a Gaeltacht (Irish speaking) area and most locals traditionally spoke English only as a second language.
 The village is in a civil parish and barony of the same name.